FAQs

 Below are answers to some of the common questions about the Measurement Library.
 For other questions and information, contact [email protected]

-1. What is the Measurement Library?
+What is the Measurement Library?

 The Measurement Library provides stakeholders with tools to collect data to help them strengthen the education and protection of children and youth in crisis- and conflict-affected contexts.
 The ML contains tools that can be used to collect data on the quality of programming and children's holistic development outcomes.
 These tools include measures and information on their psychometric properties, training, and guidance materials.

-2. What is the INEE Measurement Library Reference Group?
+What is the INEE Measurement Library Reference Group?

 The MLRG supports the continued development and expansion of the INEE Measurement Library by providing technical support to the Measurement Library.
 The key responsibilities of the MLRG members include but are not limited to:

-• Peer-reviewing and providing independent technical feedback on the Measurement Tools submitted to the Measurement Library
+- Peer-reviewing and providing independent technical feedback on the Measurement Tools submitted to the Measurement Library

-• Peer-reviewing and providing independent technical feedback on the training materials that accompany measures submitted to the Measurement Library
+- Peer-reviewing and providing independent technical feedback on the training materials that accompany measures submitted to the Measurement Library

 In addition to these core tasks, all MLRG members are engaged in promoting awareness of the Measurement Library amongst their colleagues/networks to encourage submissions and usage of the Library.
 As such, the MLRG seeks to influence EiE stakeholders, including policymakers and practitioners, to use evidence-based research and reliable measures to achieve holistic learning outcomes for children in crisis contexts.

-3. How can new measures be added to the Measurement Library?
+How can new measures be added to the Measurement Library?

 The current information regarding the submission and review processes of potential measures can be found on the call for submissions webpage.
+Measures accepted in the Measurement Library can be reviewed and resubmitted for consideration for a higher rating upon incorporation of additional information or evidence.
+The measure review, revision, and resubmission process webpage provides more details.

-4. I’d like to select a measure to use.
+I’d like to select a measure to use.
 How do I get started?

-Before selecting what other tools to use in the ML, we strongly encourage all users to consult the Measure Guidance.
+Before selecting what other tools to use in the Measurement Library, we strongly encourage all users to consult the Measure Guidance.
 This resource will not only help you determine which tools are best suited to the assessment you are pursuing; it may also help you better understand the other questions you ought to be asking yourself when it comes to program design and evaluation, screening and diagnostic processes and curriculum development.

-5. What do we mean when we say, “high-quality data”?
+What do we mean when we say, “high-quality data”?

 “High-quality” data refers to data that is complete, consistent, valid, timely, verified and accurate.

-6. What if I want to adapt the measures and guidance materials?
+What if I want to adapt the measures and guidance materials?

 The Measurement Library’s materials have been carefully selected and vetted to ensure they are as useful and effective as possible.
 While we can only vouch for the quality of the tools as they are presented, we appreciate that you may also benefit from adapting them for your own purposes.
 However, any use of a measure included in the Library that deviates from the use clearly specified in the measure’s landing page requires the express permission of the measure’s developer.